By: Phil Kernen

 The third problem affects operational flexibility.
 The Fed adopted accounting standards to manage its unique organizational status.
 But suppose inflation pressures force them to start selling off their assets.
 In that case, they won’t be able to ignore the resulting losses for long, limiting the availability and usefulness of monetary tools at their disposal.

 The coupon interest earned on its bond portfolio is relatively low and fixed.
 In contrast, interest expense on its liabilities floats and increases each time it raises interest rates.
 The more the Fed raises interest rates, the less profitable it becomes.
 Our analysis suggests that the Federal Reserve will pay out more interest expenses than it takes in once the overnight rate moves to 2.25%.
-We are at 1.75% now and moving higher.
-Following recent inflation reports, it is increasingly likely rates will need to move at least to 4% and possibly higher to get inflation back under control.
+We are at 3.75% now and moving higher.

 In the extreme, the fund flows could reverse.
 Though it is improbable, imagine Fed Chairman Jerome Powell going hat-in-hand to Treasury Secretary Janet Yellen and Congress asking for a couple hundred billion to rescue his balance sheet.
 More to come.